Trial Design Solutions

 The race to develop therapies, obtain approval by regulators, and get new treatments to patients has never been more important, yet the obstacles along the way often present barriers to success.
-Medidata Trial Design offers access to unparalleled cross-industry, curated, historical clinical trial data – leveraging 30,000 trials and 9 million patients – combined with artificial intelligence, advanced modeling and deep industry and regulatory expertise.
-We help teams with clinical trial design through novel and proven approaches to reduce trial planning uncertainty and improve the probability of trial and regulatory success (PTRS) as they are designing trials.
-This enables teams to accelerate time to market, lower risk, cut costs and reduce patient burden.
+Medidata Trial Design offers solutions built off exclusive cross-industry global, historical clinical trial data comprised of 30,000 trials and 9 million patients.

 Better data.
 Better insights.